Gamma-Ray Spectra of $R$-Process Nuclei: Methodology

 where $\gamma=4/3$ (radiation dominated), and we take $T_0 = 2$ GK.
 Our choice of trajectory, specifically the unique early-time behavior as compared to more conventional trajectories, does not have a significant impact on the observability of $\gamma$-rays, which are primarily determined by the final abundance pattern which is produced.

-With this trajectory, we vary the initial electron fraction to control the strength of the $r$-process which occurs, adopting values of $Y_e$ = 0.4, 0.25, 0.175, and 0.034 for Simulation A, B, C, and D, respectively.
-These scenarios produce abundance patterns which are characteristic of: a limited $r$-process which does not produce the first peak, a weak $r$-process which consists of primarily the first peak, a strong $r$-process which produces the first and second peaks, and an extended $r$-process which produces all three peaks, including an extensive amount of actinides.
+With this trajectory, we vary the initial electron fraction to control the strength of the $r$-process which occurs, adopting values of $Y_e$ = 0.4, 0.25, 0.175, and 0.034 for Simulations A, B, C, and D, respectively.
+These scenarios produce abundance patterns which are characteristic of: a limited $r$-process which does not produce the first abundance peak, a weak $r$-process which consists of primarily the first abundance peak, a strong $r$-process which produces the first and second abundance peaks, and an extended $r$-process which produces all three abundance peaks, including an extensive amount of actinides.
 Fig. \ref{fig:abund} shows the final abundance patterns of these scenarios.

 While these scenarios are representative of the different strengths of the $r$-process which can occur, the inherent uncertainties in modeling the $r$-process as well as the differences in trajectories from different $r$-process sites make it possible to generate generally similar abundance patterns to the ones presented here, but with significant differences in the abundances of individual mass numbers.
-The effect of these differences is that individual spectral features could be boosted or suppressed by a significant factor in a different scenario.
+The effects of these differences are that individual spectral features could be boosted or suppressed by a significant factor in a different scenario.
 Therefore, in an effort to make our results more generally applicable, we also discuss the nuclei which have significant but subdominant contributions, as in a different scenario, these contributions may be more dominant.